eea/eea.rancher.catalog/templates/matrix-riot/9/README.md

 3. This firewall accesses must be opened:
    1. riot url - TCP 443 and TCP 80 ( if you are using letsencrypt)
    2. matrix-identity  url - TCP 443 and TCP 80 ( if you are using letsencrypt)
-   3. matrix -  TCP 443 and TCP 80 ( if you are using letsencrypt) and 3478 ( UDP ) for VOIP
+   3. matrix -  TCP 443 and TCP 80 ( if you are using letsencrypt) and 3478 ( UDP ) for VOIP and 8448 (HTTPS) for federation with synapse servers older than v1.0